-You can also use a website like Domainr to instantly see if the “.com” of a website name is available.
+You can also use a website like Hover to instantly see if the “.com” of a website name is available.

 Feel free to use conjunctions (e.g., and, the, etc.) to connect the words (Here's a list of some more).

-Therapist and business coach Kelly Higdon, who along with Miranda Palmer form the dynamic duo at ZynnyMe, says that thinking small and not planning for future growth is a common mistake new practitioners make.
+Business coaches (and my friends) Kelly Higdon and Miranda Palmer from ZynnyMe, says that thinking small and not planning for future growth is a common mistake new practitioners make.

 So ask yourself a question as you're completing this website naming exercise.

-Where do I envision my career, my life, and my practice in 5 or 10 years?
+Where do I envision my career, my life, and my practice/business in 5 or 10 years?